 Each blogs can be read independently from one another and each sibling blog has a focus on a specific SAP Product or Solution in the dedicated Putting it all together section.

-A common assumption is that the user’s remote resource access scope will be determined by the user’s identity as it is known on the client application side.
+A common assumption is that a business user’s remote resource access scope will be determined by that user’s identity as it is known, at a source, on the client application side.

-Thus the most important aspect of this flow is the propagation of the user’s identity to the backend system commonly referred to as Principal (=user identity) Propagation
+Thus the most important aspect of this flow is the propagation of users identities to the backend system commonly referred to as Principal (=user identity) Propagation

 At the heart of the OAuth2SAMLBearerAssertion flow is the users Single Sign-On.